Leslie Sanchez

-Leslie Sanchez (born 1971, Corpus Christi, TX) is an American author, political pundit affiliated with the Republican Party, and founder/CEO of Impacto Group LLC, a Washington, D.C.-based market research and consulting firm.
+Leslie Sanchez (born 1971, Corpus Christi, Texas) is an American author, political pundit affiliated with the Republican Party, and founder/CEO of Impacto Group LLC, a Washington, D.C.–based market research and consulting firm.

 Early life

-Sanchez was born in Corpus Christi, Texas and is a third-generation Mexican-American.
+Sanchez was born in Corpus Christi, Texas, and is a third-generation Mexican-American.
 Sanchez's grandfather came to the United States from Mexico in the early 20th century.
 Sanchez's parents separated at age 15 and she moved with her mother to an apartment in Sugar Land, a suburb in the Houston metropolitan area.
 Sanchez took a job during high school to assist her family with finances.

 After high school, Sanchez sold Collier's encyclopedias door to door.
 In four years, she worked in 1,000 counties in 23 states.
 Sanchez was salesperson, eventually advancing to Field Manager and earned money to assist in supporting her family and earning for her college tuition.
 Sanchez attended George Washington University, graduating in 1997 with a degree in Journalism.

 In 2002, Sanchez obtained a Masters in Business Administration from Johns Hopkins University's Carey Business School.